 Each year, the USCIS process many versions of Form I-90 as applicants apply for green card renewal or green card replacement.
 In the vast majority of cases, a green card renewal is accepted.
 However, there are some cases where it can be denied.
 The most common causes for a denied green card renewal include:

-Illegal activity.
-If you take part in serious illegal activity or have a criminal record or violate the terms of your permanent residency, you may be denied a green card renewal.
-If you know that you have a criminal record or have been arrested for a serious offence since you have received your green card, consult with a qualified US immigration attorney before filing your Form I-90.
+- Illegal activity.
+If you take part in a serious illegal activity or have a criminal record or violate the terms of your permanent residency, you may be denied a green card renewal.
+If you know that you have a criminal record or have been arrested for a serious offense since you have received your green card, consult with a qualified US immigration attorney before filing your Form I-90.
 Your attorney can give you advice about your green card renewal chances and can help you improve your chances if needed.
 In general, if the charges were minor this may not affect your green card renewal.

 Usually, having a bad credit score or owing taxes as well as other similar financial problems will not affect your Form I-90 application, although these issues can affect an applicant from getting a green card in the first place.
 If your green card renewal is rejected, the USCIS will mail you a letter, outlining the reasons for the denial.
 This letter will also let you know what steps you can take to file an appeal.
 There is a deadline for the appeal process, so if your green card renewal has been denied, you may wish to consult with a qualified US immigration attorney quickly to ensure that you can get a new decision in your case.